Terry R. LaValley

 Terry Ronald LaValley (born March 26, 1956) is an American prelate of the Roman Catholic Church.
 He has been serving as the bishop of the Diocese of Ogdensburg in Northern New York since 2010.
-He is the first native of the Diocese of Ogdensburg Diocese to serve as its bishop since the appointment of Bishop Joseph H. Conroy in 1921.
+He is the first native of the Diocese of Ogdensburg to serve as its bishop since 1921.

 Biography

 Early life and education

 The second of six children,Terry LaValley was born on March 26, 1956, in Plattsburgh, New York, to Ronald and Doris LaValley.
 He was raised in St. Ann's Parish and received his early education at Mooers Central School in Mooers, New York.
 LaValley graduated from Northeastern Clinton Central High School in Champlain, New York.

-He attended the State University of New York at Albany (SUNY Albany) for two years.
+LaValley attended the State University of New York at Albany (SUNY Albany) for two years.
 In 1977.
 LaValley enlisted in the United States Navy, serving there until 1983.
 In 1980, he received a Bachelor of Arts degree from SUNY Albany.

 In 1983, LaValley entered Wadhams Hall Seminary College in Ogdensburg, New York, earning a Certificate of Studies in Philosophy the following year.
 He continued his studies at Christ the King Seminary in East Aurora, New York.
 He received a Master of Divinity degree from Christ the King in 1988.

 Ordination and ministry

-LaValley was ordained to the priesthood for the Diocese of Ogdensburg by Bishop Stanislaus J. Brzana on September 24, 1988.
-His first assignment was as a curate at Sacred Heart Parish in Massena, New York.
-During his time at Sacred Heart, he also served as associate secretary of the diocesan marriage tribunal and a member of the Presbyteral Council.
-LaValley completed his graduate studies at St. Paul's University in Ottawa, Ontario, where he earned a Doctor of Canon Law degree in 1994.
+LaValley was ordained to the priesthood for the Diocese of Ogdensburg by Bishop Stanislaus J. Brzana on September 24, 1988 at St. Mary's Cathedral in Ogdensburg.

+After his 1988 ordination, the diocese assigned him as a curate at Sacred Heart Parish in Massena, New York.
+During his time at Sacred Heart, he also served as associate secretary of the diocesan marriage tribunal and a member of the presbyteral council.
+LaValley completed his graduate studies at St. Paul's University in Ottawa, Ontario, where he earned a Licentiate of Canon Law degree in 1994.

-Upon his return to New York, LaValley was named administrator of both St. Peter's Parish in Hammond, New York and St. Patrick's Mission Parish in Rossie, New York, as well as adjutant judicial vicar for the dioceseIn 1996, LaValley became episcopal vicar for diocesan services and chancellor of the diocese.
+Upon his return to New York, LaValley was named administrator of both St. Peter's Parish in Hammond, New York and St. Patrick's Mission Parish in Rossie, New York, as well as adjutant judicial vicar for the diocese.
+In 1996, LaValley became episcopal vicar for diocesan services and chancellor of the diocese.
 In addition to these responsibilities, he was appointed pastor of St. Raphael Parish in Heuvelton, New York (1998) and administrator of St. James Parish in Gouverneur, New York (1999).
 He returned to St. Raphael's in 2000, and became rector of St. Mary's Cathedral Parish in 2003.